The Board at Harmony

 Jim joined the board in 2014.
 Jimmy Hawkins is the President of Leon Williams Contractors, LLC, a Maryville based commercial construction company serving all of East Tennessee.
 Jim was drawn to Harmony Family Center because of his personal experience with adoption; his parents adopted his two sisters from Russia.
 He lives in Maryville with his wife and two children.
 He is a Graduate of the University of Tennessee with a Bachelor of Science in Civil Engineering.
 He is also active in Foothills Church located in Maryville TN.

 Karen Pershing serves as the Executive Director of the Metro Drug Coalition in Knoxville, Tennessee.
 She received her Bachelor of Science in Human Development and Family Studies at the University of Tennessee.
 After working for many years in public health, Karen received her Master’s Degree from UTK in Public Health.
 Ms. Pershing has provided numerous trainings throughout her career on health-related topics.
-Other credentials include: Women’s Addiction Services Leadership Institute Class of 2013 (A National program through SAMHSA), Leadership Knoxville Class of 2013, Tennessee Department of Health recognition for work in prescription drug abuse prevention, member of the Tennessee Public Health Association, Executive Women’s Association, and UT Chancellor’s Associates program.
+Other credentials include: Women’s Addiction Services Leadership Institute Class of 2014 (A National program through SAMHSA), Leadership Knoxville Class of 2013, Tennessee Department of Health recognition for work in prescription drug abuse prevention, member of the Tennessee Public Health Association, Executive Women’s Association, and former member of the UT Chancellor’s Associates program.
 She is a Certified Prevention Specialist II and a 2014 graduate of the UT Consortium for Social Enterprise Effectiveness.
 Karen was the 2016 recipient of the Partners and Leadership Award from the Tennessee Public Health Association as well the recipient of the 2017 FBI Community Director’s Leadership Award, representing the Knoxville Field Office and a 2018 recipient of the Knox Biz (formerly Knoxville Business Journal) Healthcare Heroes Award for her work in addiction and recovery.
-Other Boards she serves on are: Harmony Family Centers, Family Justice Center, Tennessee Recovery Coalition, Leadership Knoxville, and the Prevention Alliance of Tennessee.
+Other Boards she serves on are: Harmony Family Centers, the Prevention Alliance of Tennessee, and The Sycamore Institute.

 We are pleased to have had Kathy on the Board since 2009.
+Kathy retired from the international law firm Hunton Andrews Kurth LLP after thirty-three years in management and human resources roles.
+She now consults with law firms and private services firms in the areas of disaster preparedness, business continuity and risk management and is a frequent speaker on these topics.
 Kathy holds a master’s degree in Business.
-Kathy’s past board experience includes the Board of Directors of the Association of Legal Administrators and Trustee of the Foundation of the Association of Legal Administrators and the Knoxville YMCA.
+Her past board experience includes the Board of Directors of the Association of Legal Administrators (ALA), Trustee of the Foundation of ALA, and the Knoxville YMCA.
+She currently is the Chair of the International Relations Committee of ALA.
 Kathy shares her experience in human resources, leadership roles in the community, and her commitment to support Harmony’s mission.
-As an adoptive parent of two children, Kathy became involved with Harmony Adoptions through participating in the Adoption Tour, a 433.9 mile bicycle ride across the state to advocate adoption.
+As an adoptive parent of two children, Kathy became involved with Harmony through participating in the Adoption Tour, a 433.9-mile bicycle ride across the state to advocate adoption.

-Ms. Wilburn has been the Vice President of Human Resources of East Tennessee Children’s Hospital since September of 2009.
-In this role, she is also responsible for Employee Health, Wellness, and Organizational Development, and Learning.
+Ms. Wilburn was the Vice President of Human Resources of East Tennessee Children’s Hospital to January, 2021.
+In this role, she was responsible for Employee Health, Wellness, and Organizational Development, and Learning.
 Prior to Children’s, she spent 11 years at the Nationwide Children’s Hospital in Columbus Ohio serving in multiple leadership positions in Human Resources.
 Prior to entering the health care industry, Ms. Wilburn’s career while always being in Human Resources, was in for profit manufacturing.
 Ms. Wilburn holds an undergraduate degree and Masters from The Ohio State University.
-Ms. Wilburn completed her Master’s degree in Liberal Arts, with an emphasis in Human Resources Management, Organizational Communication and Public Relations.
+Ms. Wilburn completed her Masters degree in Liberal Arts, with an emphasis in Human Resources Management, Organizational Communication and Public Relations.
 As a graduate of the 2013 Leadership Knoxville class, Ms. Wilburn has invested her time in giving back to the community and the region.
-Ms. Wilburn has served on several local and state boards since relocating to Knoxville, including Work Connections, an agency focused on employment opportunities under an agreement with the TN Dept. of Labor and Workforce Development, THA Council on Diversity, LMU Advisory Board for their school of business, and in November of 2018 will join the Board of Harmony Family Center.
-She was drawn to the center due to its emphasis on children, mental and family health and the interventions of animal in their recovery.
-Sue is the guardian of Children’s Hospital’s first facility dog, Farley Grace.
+Ms. Wilburn has served on several local and state boards since relocating to Knoxville, including Work Connections, an agency focused on employment opportunities under an agreement with the TN Dept. of Labor and Workforce Development, THA Council on Diversity, LMU Advisory Board for their school of business, and in November of 2018 joined the Board of Harmony Family Center.
+She was drawn to the center due to its emphasis on children, mental and family health and the interventions of animals in their recovery.
+Sue was the guardian of Children’s Hospital’s first facility dog, Farley Grace and a HABIT volunteer.